Lord-Topa/smallsh/README.md

 # smallsh

+In order to run the shell maximize or fullscreen the terminal then run "make clean; make", after that run "./smallsh"

 A small shell I devolped in just under 2 weeks (10/25/2022 - 11/7/2022) for project 3 in my Operating Systems class.

 Some of the requirements for this project were: